-Enable enhanced networking with the Elastic Network Adapter (ENA) on your EC2 instances - Amazon Elastic Compute Cloud
+Enable enhanced networking with ENA on your EC2 instances - Amazon Elastic Compute Cloud

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

 Amazon EC2 provides enhanced networking capabilities through the Elastic Network Adapter (ENA).
-To use enhanced networking, you must install the required ENA module and enable ENA support.
+To use enhanced networking, you must use an AMI that includes the required ENA driver or manually install it.
+Then you can enable ENA support on your instance.

 To prepare for enhanced networking using the ENA, set up your instance as follows: